loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 The first goal of the project is to compile SLFL to native machine code.
 We plan on doing this by compiling to LLVM @lattner2004llvm, which in turn can be compiled to native machine code.
-LLVM provide a simple and efficient abstraction layer, compared to the native machine code alternatives.
+LLVM provides a simple and efficient abstraction layer, compared to the native machine code alternatives.
-The Rust compiler and Clang, one of the C++ compilers both compile to LLVM, and as such, LLVM is a reliable option.
+The Rust compiler and Clang, one of the C++ compilers, both compile to LLVM, and as such, LLVM is a reliable option.

 //Part of the project is compiling SLFL to be runnable natively on x86 computers.
 //The current plan is to compile SLFL to either LLVM @lattner2004llvm or x86 assembly.